ZARazor91/Goalkicker_Downloader/README.md

 # Goalkicker_Downloader
-A little script/program to download all books from GoalKicker at once.
+A little script/program to download all books from GoalKicker at once. <br />

 ## Available options
 [1] Downloader folder <br />